Buying Guide for Mobility Transfer Aids

 • A stand-pivot transfer involves the patient standing up with the assistance of a carer and then pivoting around to face the wheelchair.

-• Sliding the patient from a bed or chair onto a transfer board and subsequently onto a wheelchair is called a slide-board transfer.
+• A slide-board transfer involves sliding the patient from a bed or chair onto a transfer board and subsequently onto a wheelchair.

 • Transferring from a bed or chair to a wheelchair is made easier with a lift.